BlockHorizons/BlockSniper/README.md

 # BlockSniper
-An innovative new world editing tool, made for PocketMine-MP: An MCPE server software written in PHP.
-Worlds can be easily edited using a Golden Carrot.
+An innovative world editing tool, made for PocketMine-MP: An MCPE server software written in PHP.
+Worlds can be easily edited using a Golden Carrot, which is used as brush.

-## Development!
+## Installation
-BlockSniper is currently under heavy development.
 Stable releases will be drafted at [Releases](https://github.com/Sandertv/BlockSniper/releases).
 If you do decide to compile a phar file yourself to benefit from the latest features, here's how:
  - Download the .ZIP file with the big green button.
  - Go to pmt.mcpe.me and convert the .ZIP file to a phar file.